 How Are Our Graduates Doing?

-Alumni responded to survey items about the impact of their WCE degree or licensure program and to survey items about their current professional practice.
+Alumni responded to survey items about the impact of their WCE degree or licensure program, WCE faculty, and their current professional practice.

-The highest rated items about the impact of WCE degree or licensure programs were:
+The majority of alumni agreed or strongly agreed with the following statements about the impact of their WCE degree or licensure program:

 - Helped me develop the knowledge and skills needed to be a proficient education professional.